twentyinc/push_notifications_project/readme.md

 To send notifications to users, you can use the `Messenger` class in the file `messenger.rb`.
 See the documentation within the class for parameters and return values.
 This is a mock version of Firebase's cloud messaging api which we've included so you don't have to deal with setting up Firebase.

-You should also create an SQL database and the tables to support your PushNotifier class, including a users table (you can populate with fake users) and a device_tokens table.
+You should also create a SQL database and the tables to support your PushNotifier class, including a users table (you can populate with fake users) and a device_tokens table.

 A user can have many device tokens (since a user can have many devices).